 5. Please ensure that yourself, or an appropriately senior person, will be available to give the student help and guidance at the start of the project.
-Graduate students should not act as senior supervisors in their own right, but can act as day-to-day supervisors under the oversight of the principal supervisor.
+Graduate students should not act as main supervisors in their own right, but can act as co-supervisors under the oversight of the main supervisor.